Common Design Mistakes to Avoid

 Working Destructively

-How to fix it.
-The image to the right shows small pixel artifacts that are hard to find in an image editor, but show up when you add the design to stickers for example.
-Using non-destructive techniques, this is easy to avoid and remedy if needed.
-We’ve written some tips here on how to fix this issue.
+How to fix this: The image to the right shows how small pixel artifacts that are hard to find in an image editor show up when you add the design to stickers.
+By using non-destructive techniques, issues like this can be avoided and are much easier to fix when needed.
+If you’re having sticker design issues, here are some more tips on how to solve some common problems.

-Learning all of the rules and best practices when it comes to design and illustration is a great idea.
-Knowing the best way to approach a particular challenge can make the entire process of creating art more fun, although breaking the rules is just as rewarding.
-Understanding why certain rules are promoted, allows you to know exactly how to bend them and make them work for you.
+By all means, learn everything you can about the rules and best practices of illustrative design.
+Knowing the best way to approach a challenge may make the process of creating art more fun, although breaking the rules is just as rewarding.
+By understanding why certain rules are promoted, you can figure out how to bend and make them work for you.

 Just right.
 In the example by resident artist Nyki Way, she took many figure drawing and human anatomy courses to get a full understanding of how the human body works.
 This knowledge allows her to warp and distort the figure to create something new and filled with movement.